Desvelad0/portfolio/content/projects/returning_to_arch_linux.md

 Now I can exit the arch-chroot, unmount everything with `umount -R /mnt` and reboot into the OS.

 Thats it!
-Last time I remember this using under a gig of RAM, oh how bloated Arch has become!
+Last time I remember this only using under a gig of RAM...

 ![IMG_0403.JPEG](/arch_linux/IMG_0403.JPEG)